Skip to content

 Memory limit

 All apps are run with a memory limit to ensure that no app can bring down the whole Cloudron.
 The default memory limit of an app is set by the app author at packaging time.
-This limit is usually the minimum amount of memory required for the app.
+This limit is usually the minimum amount of RAM required for the app.
 Cloudron admins are expected to tweak the memory limit of an app based on their usage.

-When an app runs out of memory, Cloudron automatically restarts it and sends an OOM email notification to Cloudron admins.
+When an app runs out of memory, Cloudron automatically restarts it and sends an OOM notification to Cloudron admins.

 The memory limit can be set by adjusting the slider in the Resources section of the app's configure view.